charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf FOR BEGINNERS, A WAY TO KEEP OBJECT-ORIENTED MINDSET

-clprolf frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
+clprolf frameworks contain a "beginners" package, which is composed by classes and interfaces, for each class and interface kind.
 For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
-They are considered as the four root classes for clprolf, and can be used instead of the corresponding annotation, or in addition.
+They are considered as the root classes for clprolf, and can be used instead of the corresponding annotation, or in addition.
 As well as java has 'Object' class as a root of all classes, we have such root classes.
 About the interfaces, each interface must implement one of the root interface of clprolf, and not only the mother interface.
 The main interfaces in clprolf are CompatInterfVersion and CompartInterfCapacity.
 The developper who want to slowly move to clprolf, while keeping a pure object-oriented mindset, can inherit all his root classes or interfaces with them.
 In fact, they are empty but allow the transition to clprolf while keeping their coding style.
 Once the programmer would have integrated the concepts, he could use all annotations instead.
-And he can keep an inheritance vision of the roles in mind, if he prefers.

 Summary: Each interface must extend either CompatInterfVersion root interface, or CompatInterfCapacity.
 But it can have another interfaces in their inheritance, of course.
-For classes, it is not the same, only the root classes must inherit from a root clprolf class(SimuRealWorldObj, SimuCompAsWorker, ModelRealWorldObj, Information).
+For classes, it is not the same, only the root classes must inherit from a root clprolf class.
 This is because all the descendants must have the same role, in clprolf.
 And because we can not have multiple inheritance in the underlying language, for declaring a role in each class.

 Usage example in java: public class Main extends SimuCompAsWorker { (...) }
 Or public class Animal extends SimuRealWorldObj.
 Interface examples: public interface Callable extends CompatInterfCapacity { (...) }